DA0-DA0/governance/constitution.md

 The mission of DAO DAO is to build better governance systems.
 DAO DAO provides tools to build decentralized autonomous organizations.
 As DAO DAO continues to grow and refine its purpose, it will offer better and more useful tools to all those who wish to use them.
-Imagine a world where a decentralized network of individuals around the world can organize in a programmatically coordinated, transparent, and permissionless way, in real time.
+Imagine a world in which decentralized networks of individuals around the world can organize in a coordinated, transparent, and permissionless way, in real time.
 To arrive at this future, we ("the "Founding Members") must clearly set forth DAO DAO's guiding principles and structure in this document.
-This makes our intentions clear up front and aims to prevent bad actors from co-opting this project.
+This document aims to make our intentions clear up front and deter bad actors from co-opting this project.

 ### Building Robust and Decentralized Systems